dix/atoutscript/lastGoodReads/README.md

 # Last GoodReads

-Q&D script to retrieve the five last four starts or more rated books on a [goodreads.com](https://www.goodreads.com/) user profile.
+Q&D script to retrieve the five last four stars ⭐⭐⭐⭐ or more rated books on a [goodreads.com](https://www.goodreads.com/) user profile.

 Store the data in a local JSON.